 Claimants on disability benefits will no longer be required to attend face-to-face assessments for the foreseeable future.
 The change also covers health checks for Universal Credit.

-This factsheet will be updated as more info or help becomes available.
+I will add to the article as more info or help becomes available